Yamato-Security/hayabusa/README.md

 ## Windows

-In Command Prompt or Windows Terminal, just run 32-bit or 64-bit Windoows binary from the hayabusa root directory.
+In Command Prompt or Windows Terminal, just run the 32-bit or 64-bit Windows binary from the hayabusa root directory.
 Example: `hayabusa-1.2.0-windows-x64.exe`

 ## Linux